janssen-io/foundry-tokenhotbar-js/README.md

 ### Settings
 * **Always link to actor:** link the hotbar to the actor, even if the token itself is not linked.
+* **Use Custom Hotbar:** Place the Token Hotbar on [Norc's Custom Hotbar](https://github.com/Norc/foundry-custom-hotbar), instead of the original hotbar.
 * **Debug Mode:** Show detailed messages in the console (F12).

 ## Available Languages